Start Your Own Software Business

 The course is written and presented by me (Andy Brice).
-I have been a professional software developer for 25 years and I have run my own one-man software business since 2005, selling over a £1 million of my own software in that time.
+I have been a professional software developer for over 25 years and have run my own one-man software business since 2005.
+I have sold over a £1 million of my own software in that time, with minimal overheads.
 I also provide consulting to other software businesses, so I know what has worked and what hasn’t in lots of other businesses.

 I will be covering topics in a lot more depth and detail than is available on this blog.
 The emphasis will be on actionable information with real numbers that is hard to find elsewhere.
-There is no run-of-the-mill management/motivational/time-management ‘fluff’.
+There is no run-of-the-mill management/motivational/time-management ‘fluff’ in the course.